tr1llkilla/OmniShellReal/README.md

 Complete the Cloud Filesystem(BROKEN ATM): The omni:cloud:mount command is a placeholder for a virtual filesystem using the Windows Cloud Filter API or FUSE on Linux.
 Implementing this would allow users to interact with their secure, encrypted cloud containers as if they were a local drive.

+Networking Interface: I will be updating and upgrading my networking interface within this CLI to be more expressive and compatible with networking programs like wireshark.
+Ultimately all of the monitoring classes are precursors to a new Virtual Router (IronRouter) that will eliminate the need for a physical router, or to add another alternative optional layer of security.

+Compiler and OS: The conception of this project really stemmed from my active response to a forum post I saw randomly on the internet about booting Rasbperry Pi OS.
+The commenter made a condescending comment about how we should just be real programmers and write our own boot system for RaspBerry Pi instead of just using pre-loaded software like scriptkiddies.
+I then proceeded to take on the challenge of creating this project out of respect for the game.
+I wonder what it will look like in 10 years.

 I ALSO MAKE MUSIC N STUFF SO ILL BE MAKING A VIRTUAL AUDIO INTERFACE AS WELL.

 I USE AI TO HELP ME WITH A LOT OF STUFF AND THERE IS NO WAY I CAN'T AT THIS POINT WITH ALL OF THE PROJECTS I'M WORKING ON!